INFORMSJoC/2022.0004/README.md

 - _detailed computatioanl results obtained in our experiments_ (See [the detailed results](results/detailed_results) directory for the details.)
 - _best solutions found in the experiments_ (See [the best solutions](results/best_solutions) directory for the details.)

-Note: The contents and formats of the files are demonstrated in the ReadMe files of corresponding subdirectory.
+Note: The contents and formats of the files are demonstrated in the ReadMe file of corresponding subdirectory.

 ## Running the programs